ryanbomo/SmartWordCSE2010/README.md

 #### Trie Layout

-	Inserting word w to our trie:
+	Inserting word w that's not already in our Trie:

                 w = "dips"
                 trie =                  d,0